top of page

 EDUCATION

-• Endo-Cranial Spasms and Concussions, Level 1: Physical Imprints (2015)
+• Endo-Cranial Spasms Level 1: Physical Imprints (2015)

-• Endo-Cranial Spasms, Level 2: Fluid Imprints (2017)
+• Endo-Cranial Spasms Level 2: Fluid Imprints (2017)

-• Endo-Cranial Spasms, Level 3: Grid and Matrix Imprints (2019)
+• Endo-Cranial Spasms Level 3: Grid and Matrix Imprints (2019)

 • Endo-Cranial Spasms Level 4: Civilization & Morphogenic Fields (2023)

-• Fascial Treatments (2020)
+• Advanced Fascial Treatments

 • Vipassana Meditation Practitioner (2006 to current)